bbc/simorgh/cypress/README.md

 [Introduction to Cypress](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Cypress-Is-Simple)

-This folder contains all the simorgh application end-to-end (E2E) tests and exclusively uses cypress as a testing framework.
+This folder contains all the Simorgh application end-to-end (E2E) tests and exclusively uses cypress as a testing framework.
 At present we run all E2E tests on all builds and deploys to all environments including live.

 We aim to keep the code reusable but also to leverage the cypress framework as much as possible, here are some helpful hints.
 NB we're not perfect we're breaking our own guidelines and need help tidying up and making our tests more scalable.